 Most of the content, at least in the beginning, will be delivered via live streaming.
 It’s a format that works for me, better than finding time to film, edit, polish and publish videos.
-Which is another excuse I used to never launch the YouTube channel: I had no time.
+This is another excuse I used to never launch the YouTube channel: I had no time.
 Well, now I do it live.
 No hiding, no cuts, lots of pauses, gaffes and swearing (OK, I’ll try not to).
-Also, a lot of real time interaction with the viewers.
+Also, a lot of real-time interaction with the viewers.
 Which I fancy a lot more than going back to reply to comments hours after they are posted.

 OK, when and where?

 Well, the “where” is easy: head to my photography YouTube channel 😉